-We Dare You To Take This Road Trip To Massachusetts’ Most Abandoned Places
+Take A Thrilling Road Trip To The 8 Most Abandoned Places In Massachusetts

 This abandoned prison camp can be found in the woods of a state park in Rutland.
 The complex was built in 1903 to house minor offenders like drunkards and petty thieves.
 Instead of being confined in a cell all day, the prisoners were expected to work the land and cultivate potatoes, as well as tend cows and chickens.
 In 1907, a tuberculosis hospital was added to the prison.
 It was finally abandoned in 1934, but the ruins are still standing and fully open to the public.